benslack19/benslack19.github.io/_posts/2018-03-24-ML-logistic-regression-in-python-on-neuronal-classification/2018-03-24-ML-logistic-regression-in-python-on-neuronal-classification.md

     Thetas found by fmin_tnc function:  [-7.65282614  0.74252063  0.54925607]

-As you can see, the $\theta_1$ and $\theta_2$ values match nearly exactly.
-The $\theta_0$ values differ by exactly a factor of 2, which is reflective of an [optional factor](https://stats.stackexchange.com/questions/57628/why-is-the-logistic-regression-cost-function-scaled-by-the-number-of-examples) to include in the calculation.
+As you can see, the $$ \theta_1$ and $\theta_2 $$ values match nearly exactly.
+The $$ \theta_0 $$ values differ by exactly a factor of 2, which is reflective of an [optional factor](https://stats.stackexchange.com/questions/57628/why-is-the-logistic-regression-cost-function-scaled-by-the-number-of-examples) to include in the calculation.

 ## Conclusion

-Others had translated the MATLAB code to Python for the assignment of the course.
-Check out those Python implementations I found ([here](http://aimotion.blogspot.com/2011/11/machine-learning-with-python-logistic.html), [here](http://nbviewer.jupyter.org/github/tfolkman/learningwithdata/blob/master/Logistic%20Gradient%20Descent.ipynb), and [here](http://www.johnwittenauer.net/machine-learning-exercises-in-python-part-3/)) which also helped me as I was doing this small project.
+Others had translated the MATLAB code to Python for the logistic regression "test scores" assignment in the ML course.
+Check out those very nice Python implementations I found ([here](http://aimotion.blogspot.com/2011/11/machine-learning-with-python-logistic.html), [here](http://nbviewer.jupyter.org/github/tfolkman/learningwithdata/blob/master/Logistic%20Gradient%20Descent.ipynb), and [here](http://www.johnwittenauer.net/machine-learning-exercises-in-python-part-3/)).
+These helped me as I was doing this project.

 In this post, I chose a subset of data from a personal project, implemented step-by-step logistic regression by translating MATLAB code to Python, and compared the theta values produced by the optimization function to the theta values derived from scikit-learn's logistic regression function.
-This provided an opportunity to re-inforce lessons from the Machine Learning course.
+This provided an opportunity to reinforce lessons from the Machine Learning course.
 Seeing how the two methods arrive at the same values also provided cross-confirmation for me.

 Scikit-learn is an amazing package and for most technical projects, you would not write out your own logistic regression function.
 But writing the function and comparing values helps make the SKL logistic regression a little bit less of a black box.